Predictive Rate Selection for Ultra-Reliable Communication using Statistical Radio Maps: Conclusion

 \section{Conclusion}

 In this paper, we have considered the problem of rate selection for \gls{urllc} when the channel statistics are unknown.
 To circumvent the problem of having to collect a very large number of samples for non-parametric channel estimation, we have proposed a framework that unites the ideas of radio maps and statistical learning.
 In particular, our framework uses a \gls{gp} radio map to model the distribution of the $\epsilon$-outage capacity across space, allowing us to predict the outage capacity at unseen locations using non-parametric quantile estimates obtained from only a few locations.
 Using the predicted distribution, we introduced a rate selection rule inspired by the concept of meta-probabilities from statistical learning, which controls how prediction uncertainty penalizes the rate.
 Through numerical results, we demonstrated that the proposed framework can accurately model the outage capacity and that the rate selection rule satisfies the reliability target with significantly higher probability than a baseline scheme, confirming that the framework is suitable for \gls{urllc}.
+Future work will include extensions such as the ability to handle non-stationary propagation environments, modeling of localization uncertainty, and reducing the number of measurements required at each location.